Purchase CacheGuard

 -

 When implementing CacheGuard WAF (Web Application Firewall), the key factor to consider is the number of simultaneous connections to your Web servers.
-Here’s a breakdown of what you need to know and how to select the right CacheGuard WAF plan based on your needs:
+Here’s a breakdown of what you need to know and how to select the right CacheGuard WAF supported capacity based on your needs:

 Key Considerations for CacheGuard WAF: